Albert Butz: The damper flapper

-Early in the year 1892, the management of the Consolidated Temperature Controlling Company renamed the company the Electric Thermostat Company.
+Early in 1892, the management of the Consolidated Temperature Controlling Company renamed the company the Electric Thermostat Company.

-On August 16, 1892, the stockholders of the Electric Thermostat Company' agreed to sell an extensive list of patents to W.R.
+On August 16, 1892, the stockholders of the Electric Thermostat Company BBC agreed to sell an extensive list of patents to W.R.
 Sweatt for the sum of $1.00.

 On October 5, 1892, the directors changed the name to the Electric Heat Regulator Company, recapitalized it, and elected William Sweatt as both Secretary and Treasurer.
 The stockholders agreed to accept the assets of the Electric Thermostat Company and to assume the liabilities of Sweatt as a trustee.

 In 1912 the company was renamed The Minneapolis Heat Regulator Company.

 In 1927 the Minneapolis Heat Regulator Company and Honeywell Heating Specialties Company merged to form the Minneapolis-Honeywell Regulator Company.

 In 1964 the corporate name was changed to Honeywell Inc.

 In 1999 AlliedSignal acquired Honeywell and renamed the merged company Honeywell International Inc.